 This Smithsonian affiliate is the number one attraction for international visitors to Houston and serves as the Official Visitor Center of NASA Johnson Space Center.
 Among the permanent exhibitions are a SpaceX Falcon9 rocket, suits from Apollo moon missions, and a space shuttle replica mounted on a shuttle carrier aircraft NASA 905.
 Visitors can walk inside both the space shuttle and aircraft to walk the flight deck of the shuttle and learn more about the shuttle program.

 One of the most exciting experiences offered is the NASA Tram Tour where visitors get a behind-the-scenes look at the NASA Johnson Space Center to see Mission Control and astronaut training facilities.
-If you’re even remotely interested in space travel, this is a must-see in the Space City.
+If you’re even remotely interested in space travel, this is a must-see.

 Did you know that Houston is home to the most expansive underground tunnel system in the United States?
 You can participate in a guided tour of the underground tunnels.
 The tour will take you to many artistic and historic sections of the tunnels as well as the corporate buildings that sit on top of them.
 This is a fantastic activity for a hot day because the tunnels are air-conditioned.
 You also have the option of adding on a food tour as well as a tour of the underground tunnels.